Last Updated: November 11, 2021

-Instead of relying on outside experts and governmental intervention, the asset-based community development approach counts on the local knowledge of citizens and organizations.
+Instead of relying on outside experts and governmental intervention, the asset-based community development approach counts on the local knowledge of residents and organizations.
 Their understanding of physical, social, and historic advantages, combined with new and creative thinking through the lens of concentrating on assets instead of liabilities, can guide and inform the best path forward for a community.

-development.
-It shifts thinking from a problem-based focus toward a steady
+The book shifted thinking from a problem-based focus toward a steady

 Intangible assets might be your personality, your education, your stunning good looks, your family's good name, your survival skills, and the like.